mariesajan/flexbox-mob-content-reordering/README.md

 An example static webpage done as part of learning [flexbox](https://css-tricks.com/snippets/css/a-guide-to-flexbox/)

-The signup form will display before the image when webpage is resized to the mobile view.
+When webpage is resized to mobile view, order of items change.

+- Hamburger icon appear at the beginning.

+- Sign up form appear before the image.

 Also, the navigation links will be displayed properly with appropriate size.

 ### Installation